‘Vanderpump Rules’ Star Stassi Schroeder’s Boyfriend Beau Clark Enjoys Her New Book Amid Baby Chatter

 “I’m really excited to be a mom,” Schroeder added.

-Schroeder and Clark haven’t gotten engaged yet and may wait to do so but when it comes to their time together on Vanderpump Rules, fans are absolutely loving this relationship and Schroeder’s co-stars appear to feel the same.
-In fact, many have come right out and said that they will likely be the next couple from the show to get married.
+Schroeder and Clark haven’t gotten engaged yet, and may wait to do so.
+However, when it comes to their time together on Vanderpump Rules, fans are absolutely loving this relationship — and Schroeder’s co-stars appear to feel the same way.
+In fact, many have come right out and said that they will likely be the next couple from the show to get married, per Us Weekly.

-To see more of Schroeder, Clark, and their co-stars, don’t miss Vanderpump Rules Season 7 on Monday nights at 9 p.m. on Bravo TV.
+To see more of Schroeder, Clark, and their co-stars, don’t miss Vanderpump Rules Season 7.
+The show airs Monday nights at 9 p.m. on Bravo TV.